In this article:

 What you need to know: Opting out isn’t a guarantee that your data will be removed.
 Organizations are under no obligation to delete your data unless your state has a comprehensive data privacy law.

-They can even sell your information to another broker without your knowledge [*].
+They can even sell your information to another broker without your knowledge.
 If you only need removals on a couple of sites, it may not be worth paying Norton to request this for you.

-💡 Related: How To Remove Your Personal Information From TruthFinder →
+📚 Related: How To Remove Your Personal Information From TruthFinder →

 Norton 360 Deluxe and all Norton 360 with LifeLock bundle plans come equipped with Norton Privacy Monitor.
 Purchasing one of these plans gives you access to a wider range of features that provide more comprehensive protection than simply purchasing the Privacy Monitor Assistant.

-Pricing for Norton 360 with LifeLock plans ranges from $14.99 – $34.99/month.
+Monthly plans for Norton 360 with LifeLock range from $14.99–$34.99 per month.

 What you get with a Norton 360 with LifeLock subscription: